-President Reagan's March 23 address came as the result of years of effort.
+Reagan's March 23 address came as the result of years of effort.

-Lyndon LaRouche and his associates had been talking about ballistic-missile defense, employing new physical principles, since 1977.
+LaRouche and his associates had been talking about ballistic missile defense, employing new physical principles, since 1977.

-During the perilous years of the Carter Presidency, Mr. LaRouche had served as an unofficial channel of communication between elements inside the official U.S. intelligence establishment and Soviet intelligence counterparts.
-This was part of a "failsafe system" built up by sane individuals on both sides of the East-West divide, to minimize the danger of a misunderstanding triggering a strategic confrontation.
-LaRouche was solicited for this effort in part in response to his Election Eve 1976 nationwide TV address in which he warned of the dangers of thermonuclear war should Jimmy Carter and the Trilateral Commission come into office.
+During the perilous years of the Carter Presidency, LaRouche had served as an unofficial channel of communication between elements inside the official U.S. intelligence establishment and their Soviet intelligence counterparts.
+This was part of a "fail-safe system" built up by sane individuals on both sides of the East-West divide, to minimize the danger of a misunderstanding triggering a strategic confrontation.
+LaRouche was solicited for this effort, in part, in response to his Election Eve 1976 nationwide TV address, in which he warned of the dangers of thermonuclear war should Jimmy Carter and the Trilateral Commission come into office.

-In early March 1981, a senior Soviet diplomat posted at the Permanent Mission to the United Nations, Mr. Kudashev, approached the Asian Affairs Editor of Executive Intelligence Review, Dan Sneider, soliciting LaRouche's views on the new Reagan Administration.
-On instructions from the same U.S. intelligence channels through which the earlier Soviet discussions had been conducted, word of that approach and a detailed summary of the discussion, was forwarded to White House counselor Edwin Meese.
+In early March 1981, a senior Soviet diplomat posted at the Permanent Mission to the United Nations, Mr. Kudashev, approached the Asian Affairs Editor of EIR, soliciting LaRouche's views on the new Reagan Administration.
+On instructions from the same U.S. intelligence channels through which the earlier Soviet discussions had been conducted, word of that approach, and a detailed summary of the discussion, was forwarded to White House counselor Edwin Meese.

-By the early Autumn of that year, LaRouche had spelled out his proposals for a joint or parallel U.S.-Soviet strategic ballistic-missile-defense program.
-During this same period, representatives of EIR held preliminary discussions with a senior diplomat at the Soviet embassy in Washington, D.C., named [Yevgeny] Shershnev.
+By the early Autumn of that year, LaRouche had spelled out his proposals for a joint or parallel U.S.-Soviet strategic ballistic missile defense program.
+During this same period, representatives of EIR held preliminary discussions with a senior diplomat at the Soviet embassy in Washington, D.C., Yevgeny Shershnev.

-As the result of these developments, in December 1981, LaRouche was again approached by senior U.S. intelligence officials and formally asked to initiate "back-channel" discussions with appropriate Soviet representatives on the possible adoption of a modification of existing strategic doctrine-i.e., LaRouche's own Mutually Assured Survival concept.
-LaRouche was informed that the back-channel discussions were classified as a compartmentalized secret operation known to a select number of senior officials under a code-name.
+As the result of these developments, in December 1981, LaRouche was again approached by senior U.S. intelligence officials and formally asked to initiate back-channel discussions with appropriate Soviet representatives on the possible adoption of a modification of existing strategic doctrine-i.e., LaRouche's own Mutually Assured Survival concept.
+LaRouche was informed that the back-channel discussions were classified as a compartmentalized secret operation known to a select number of senior officials under a code name.

-By this time, Lyndon and Helga LaRouche had met with CIA Deputy Director Bobby Ray Inman at the agency's facility adjacent to the Old Executive Office Building and the White House.
+By this time, Lyndon and Helga LaRouche had met personally with CIA Deputy Director Bobby Ray Inman at the Agency's facility adjacent to the Old Executive Office Building and the White House.

 In support of his back-channel efforts on behalf of the ballistic missile defense policy, on Feb.
-18-19, 1982, LaRouche participated in a two-day EIR seminar on the subject and related topics in Washington, D.C.
-Of the 300 or so attendees, a number were Soviet and Warsaw Pact diplomats.
-At an EIR reception for participants in the conference, LaRouche was introduced to Mr. Shershnev and they had the first of a number of discussions about strategic policy issues affecting the United States and the U.S.S.R.
+18-19, 1982, LaRouche participated in a two-day EIR seminar in Washington, D.C.
+Of the 600 or so attendees, a number were Soviet and Warsaw Pact diplomats.
+At an EIR reception for participants in the conference, LaRouche was introduced to Shershnev and they had the first of a number of discussions about strategic policy issues affecting the United States and the U.S.S.R.